ssmubc/Empathetic-Communication/docs/text_generation/chat.md

 #### Inputs and Outputs
 - **Inputs**:
   - `query`: The student's query string.
-  - `topic`: The patient name the student is diagnosing.
+  - `patient_name`: The patient name the student is diagnosing.
   - `llm`: The Bedrock LLM instance.
   - `history_aware_retriever`: The retriever providing relevant documents for the query.
   - `table_name`: DynamoDB table name used to store the chat history.